HAL-42/AlchemyCat/README.md

 ```
 Here, we first instantiate a `Config` object `cfg`, and then add config items through attribute operator `.`.
 Config items can be any Python objects, including functions, methods, and classes.

+> [!TIP]
-**Best Practice: We prefer specifying functions or classes directly in config over using strings/semaphores to control the program behavior.
+> **Best Practice: We prefer specifying functions or classes directly in config over using strings/semaphores to control the program behavior.
 This enables IDE navigation, simplifying reading and debugging.**

 `Config` is a subclass of Python's `dict`.
 The above code defines a nested dictionary with a **tree structure**:
 ```text